-Unlock Limitless Data Storage with Quantum’s Revolutionary Myriad System! - YaNoticias
+Unlock Limitless Data Storage with Quantum’s Revolutionary Myriad System! - YANoticias

 1. What industries can benefit most from Quantum’s Myriad all-flash file system?

-– Industries such as film and video production, healthcare, and large-scale data analytics can derive immense benefits from Myriad’s high-density storage and rapid access speeds, especially those utilizing AI and HPC.
+– Industries such as film and video production, healthcare, and large-scale data analytics can derive immense benefits from Myriad’s high-density storage and rapid access speeds, especially those utilising AI and HPC.

 2. How does Quantum ensure data security within its Myriad system?